sntrenter/Deep-Learning/PROJECT.md

-# Project objectives
-1. Design, implement, debug, evaluate, and benchmark deep convolutional neural network architectures (and its variants) for a dataset created and curated by yourself with at least a 1000 images (NO pre-cleaned datasets, but you can collect images from the internet).
-    Professor Andrew Ng talks about the value of working on your own datadet in [this](https://youtu.be/1k37OcjH7BM) podcast.
-1. Compare performance with a basic fully convolutional neural network model with a few filters and one or two layers.
-1. Study the effect of data augmentation, regularization, and transfer learning.

-# Project expectations
+# Semester-long course project

+The [lectures](../LECTURES.md) that we will cover, will help you learn all the background to complete this semester-long course project.

+## A. Objectives
+The overall goal of working on this semester long project is to learn the foundations of using Tensorflow/Keras to build, train, and evaluate convolutional neural networks on an image dataset that can be framed as a classification or a regression problem.
+If you are learning machine learning for the first time, a multi-class classification problem will probably be easier (not a regression problem).
+A problem is 'multi-class classification' if your output column has multiple options (cat, dog, horse, or a house).
+The main objective of the project is to design, implement, debug, evaluate, and benchmark deep convolutional neural network (CNN) architectures (and its variants).
+Your will create and curate your own dataset with at least a 1000 images.
+You may NOT use any pre-cleaned datasets, but you can collect images from the internet.
+(Professor Andrew Ng talks about the value of working on your own datadet in [this](https://youtu.be/1k37OcjH7BM) podcast.)
+You will also play with various CNN architectures and compare their accuracy and speed.
+Finally, you will study how data augmentation, regularization, and transfer learning can be used to improve the accuracy.

+## B. Expectations
 1. You will work on your projects individually (i.e. group submissions are not allowed).
-1. All reports including the final report must be prepared using <a href="https://www.overleaf.com/">Overleaf</a>.
-1. Each of you will review at least two reports of the peers in your group.
+1. Reports for all phases (including the final report) must be prepared using <a href="https://www.overleaf.com/">Overleaf</a>.
+Non-overleaf submissions will receive a 0 (zero).
+You are free to use any templates you want.
+[Here](https://www.overleaf.com/read/vgckqpfdyrwp) is an example.
+You can learn more about Overleaf [here](https://www.overleaf.com/learn/latex/LaTeX_video_tutorial_for_beginners_(video_1)).
+If you have accessibility needs please email me and I will waive this requirement.

+## C. Phases
+**In each phase you are exepected to submit:**
+1. An HTML version of the notebook
+   - If you are using Google Colab, please convert the notebook to `.html` files and submit the `.html` files, for example using [htmltopdf](https://htmtopdf.herokuapp.com/ipynbviewer/).
+1. A PDF report describing your findings (downloaded from your Overleaf project).
+The reports for the first three phases can be as long as you make them but the final report has limit on the number of pages.
+1. A link to view your Overleaf project.

-# Tip for preparing notebooks
+## Tip for preparing notebooks
 1. Read the [Ten Simple Rules for Reproducible Research in Jupyter Notebooks](https://arxiv.org/pdf/1810.08055.pdf)

-# Project phases
+Below is the list of all phases and the outline of what you will be working on in each phase.

-## 1. Data preparation
+### Phase I. Data preparation
-1. Collect the images or take pictures
-   ~~If you are extracting images from a video make sure that the images are not too easy to predict~~
-1. Crop/resize them all to same dimensions (height = width)
-1. Visualize sample images and discuss the distribution of output labels
-1. Discuss data normalization

-**What to submit?**
-a) A link to your Colab notebook (make sure that anyone with the link can view)
-b) A PDF report describing your findings
+1. Watch the lectures in [Module 5](https://github.com/badriadhikari/Deep-Learning/blob/main/LECTURES.md#5-preparing-images-for-deep-learning-sections-362-524-and-525).
+1. Decide dataset and take pictures (or collect images).
+In this phase the first task is to decide a dataset for your project.
+If you don't have any other project in mind, please do the "mood classification" project.
+For the mood classification project, you will need to decide a few moods you want to detect (smiling, laughing, crying, neutral, etc.) and take a few hundred pictures for each mood.
+For example, you will need to take around 200 pictures of you smiling in various lighting conditions, various clothings, and in various places.
+It may run into your mind to create a video instead and extract frames as images but previous students have achived almost 100% accuracy with such approach so I don't encourage that.
+1. Organize the dataset and visualize.
+A clean way to organize the images is to put them in folders by their categories.
+For example, put all 'smiling' pictures in one folder.
+The next step is to visualize sample images (a few images from your ~1000 images) in a Jupyter Notebook.
+1. In your report you should discuss distribution of output labels, i.e., a bar diagram (or a table) showing how many images belong to which categories.
+1. In your report you should also discuss how you plan to normalize your input images.

-## 2. Build an overfitting model
+## Phase II.
+Build an overfitting model
+1. Watch the lectures in [Module 6](https://github.com/badriadhikari/Deep-Learning/blob/main/LECTURES.md#6-the-convolution-operation-section-511) (the last lecture, in particular).
 1. Using all the data (i.e. without splitting) obtain close to 100% accuracy.
 Build as large model as you need (with many filters and many layers).
 Here is an example:
    ```python
    model = Sequential()